purple-technology/serverless-trpc-subscriptions/README.md

 });
 ```

-To push in a lambda function you need to first use the function construct and bind it to the websocket and table.
-For example you could push a message on the subscription with the consumer of an event bus
+To push to a subscription in a lambda function you need to first use the function construct and bind it to the websocket and table.
+For example you could push a message to the subscription in the consumer of an event bus

 ```typescript
 const eventBus = new EventBus(stack, "EventBus");